rdebath/mcchost/Readme.md

 The files for the server are normally stored in `~/.mcchost` but if it's started as root it'll change it's user id to `games` and use `/var/games/mcchost`.
 This directory can be configured by using the `-cwd` or `-dir [directory]` options.

 To run the server in the background omit the `-logstderr` option and add `-detach`.
-If you instead add a `-saveconf` option a default configuration file will be saved and the server will exit.
-Other options can be combined with `-savedconf` and their effect will be saved into the conf file.

 Several options can be set from the command line (see: `./server -help`) or more in the `server.ini` file.
 Only the `-dir` option and the `-port` option need to be configured from the command line and only if you are not using the defaults.